kasivisu4/PDP_Homework_1/README.md

 Generally we validate the input parameters first name is not null and once we updated the first name then age will throw an error - basically 2 times

-In my case new Name("","25") the Error_message will be appending all the errors for the check and then it will throw at a time before creating the object.
+In my case, new Name("","25") the Error_message will be appending all the errors while validating and then it will throw at a time while creating the object.

 ## Contributors :